coroutine/hosakan/README.md

 ## How it works
 Hosakan listens on `/restart_dynos` for papertrail webhook data (see a [sample Papertrail payload here](sample_payload.rb)).
 We attempt to parse heroku dyno names out of the Papertrail log payload and then restart the dynos by name using the Heroku API.

+Note:  Hosakan doesn't care why you sent it a log entry, it'll just restart the dyno.
+Be sure you only send it alerts for log entries that justify restarting a dyno!

 ## Local Setup
 1. `bundle`